 Step 3: Upload the SCORM/xAPI-Compliant Package to an LMS

 ActivePresenter works with any LMSes that are SCORM (1.2 or 2004) and xAPI-compliant.
-The uploading process to an LMS varies based on the LMS you choose.
+The upload process to an LMS varies based on the LMS you choose.
 In this article, let’s take SCORM Cloud as an example.

 SCORM Cloud is a hosted player that allows delivering eLearning to learners.
 Developed by Rustici Software who plays an important role in establishing SCORM and xAPI standards, SCORM Cloud supports both in a clear user interface.
 The best part is that you can create free account (along with paid ones) to host your eLearning courses.
 So, in case you want to quickly test your SCORM or xAPI-compliant course, SCORM Cloud deserves to be a good choice.

 To use SCORM Cloud, first sign up for an account.
 Then, log in and import your training course.

 In SCORM Cloud, click Add Content > Import a SCORM, AICC, xAPI, or cmi5 package.

 Next, click Browse > Select your course (the ZIP file) > Import Course.